We would like to take a moment to tell you about a problem we encounter

 process without a guaranteed outcome.

-the six figures.
+bills well into the six figures.

 Even more importantly, there are several kinds of losses one can suffer